takelemerga/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-these are the basic javascript exercises
+These are basic javascript exercises